sp-soul/sp-soul.github.io/_posts/2020-07-15-a-few-ways-to-improve-your-home-office.md

 I feel like there’s a tricky middle ground that’s been created at the moment - most people know that they’ll be heading back to an office in the short - medium future and so don’t want to spend too much on a setup they won’t use often, but equally that date of return is a moving target, and so you could end up using what you have now for a while longer.

 Luckily nothing in this setup was particular expensive.
-In truth, I had actually done a fair bit of it last year for when I was writing my book.
-I knew that I’d be spending a lot more time at the home desk than I had before, and so resolved to spend a small amount of money to create a reasonably pleasant set up.
+In truth, I’d arranged a fair bit of the setup last year whilst I was writing my book.
+I knew that I’d be spending a lot more time at the home desk than I had before, and so resolved to spend a small amount of money to create a reasonably pleasant setup.
 It didn’t make writing for hours with the sun shining outside all summer, but it was a consolation.
 This is what it looks like today:

 ![A side-on view of my home setup](/static/img/posts/a-few-ways-to-improve-your-home-office/setup-side.jpg){:class="portrait" loading="lazy"}
 ![A front-on view of my home setup](/static/img/posts/a-few-ways-to-improve-your-home-office/setup-front.jpg){:class="portrait" loading="lazy"}